- This post contains affiliate links. Read more here.

 Cooling mats can make a difference in a dog’s summer comfort—and the market is full of options, ranging from long-lasting gel mats to ice-based freezer beds and soakable mesh pads.

-The Green Pet Shop Cooling Mat is a versatile mat that can be used just about anywhere: in a dog kennel, on the living room floor, in your dog’s favorite shady spot, and even in the car.
+The Green Pet Shop Cooling Mat is a versatile mat that can be used just about anywhere: in a dog kennel, on the living room floor, in your dog’s favorite shady spot, or even in the car.

 Though Ruby usually spends her day within six inches of her favorite person (me), at night her long fur got to be too much for her, and she discreetly curled up on the mat for a test snooze.
-Here’s what we found over the next several weeks:
+Here’s what we found over the next several weeks.

-Its effect isn’t as dramatic as an ice-filled cooling pad’s, but it certainly provides a cool place to land, and two of our three testers migrated to it regularly when they were hot.
+The effect isn’t as dramatic as an ice-filled cooling pad’s, but it certainly provides a cool place to land, and two of our three testers migrated to it regularly when they were hot.
 The mat’s chill lasted for two to three hours, and it only took about 20 minutes to recharge.
-Ruby spent an entire night on the mat, which tells me that it was also quite comfortable for extended naps.

 Hershey, living his best life.